 Chief Paprota earned a Doctoral Degree, Ed.D., from Seton Hall University in 2012, a post-graduate Educational Specialist Degree, Ed.S., from Seton Hall University in 2008, a Master of Arts Degree, M.A., in Supervision and Administration from Seton Hall University in 1999, and a Bachelor of Science Degree in Criminal Justice in 1996.
 Dr. Paprota is a graduate of the West Point Command and Leadership Program; he is a Certified Public Manager (CPM) through Fairleigh Dickinson University; and a member of Mensa as well as the National Honor Society.
 He is a published author and has produced a number of police training manuals.

 In 2000 through 2012, Dr. Paprota served as the vice-president and co-owner of the largest and most successful law enforcement training company in the State of New Jersey.
-With over 20 years of training experience, after training over 15,000 candidates, Dr. Paprota has decided to focus exclusively on entry level law enforcement training with the formation of Critical Concepts & Strategies (CCS).
-Candidates who do their research will find that CCS is the top entry-level law enforcement training program in New Jersey.
+With over 25 years of training experience, after training over 17,000 candidates, Dr. Paprota has decided to focus exclusively on entry-level law enforcement training with the formation of Critical Concepts & Strategies (CCS).
+In 2016, Dr. Paprota formally retired from law enforcement to focus on the continuing research and development necessary to maintain the top entry-level preparation program possible.
+Candidates who do their research will find that CCS is by far the best entry-level law enforcement training program in New Jersey.